James Cunningham Bishop: Early life

-Bishop was born on May 13, 1870, at Irvington-on-Hudson, New York.
+Bishop was born on May 13, 1870, in Irvington-on-Hudson, New York.
 He was the son of Heber R. Bishop (1840–1902) and the former Mary Cunningham (1842–1905).
 Among his siblings were Mary Cunningham Bishop, Elizabeth Templeton Bishop (wife of James Low Harriman, eldest son of Oliver Harriman) Harriet Arnold Bishop (wife of James F. D. Lanier), Heber Reginald Bishop Jr., Francis Cunningham Bishop, Edith Bishop, (wife of Moses Taylor V, a grandson of Moses Taylor), and Ogden Mills Bishop.

 He was a graduate of Harvard University.

 Career

 After graduating from Harvard, Bishop became an associate member of Redmond & Co. of New York, a securities firm, in 1904.
 Beginning in 1916, he was a "heavy stockholder and officer" of the Welsbach Street Illuminating Company.
-At the time of his death, Bishop served as the vice-president and treasurer of the firm.
+At the time of his death, Bishop served as vice president and treasurer of the firm.

 He also served as a director of the Syracuse Lighting Company and held directorates or executive positions in the American Street Lighting Company, the Barron Collier Company, the Kitson Company, the Pennsylvania Globe Company, and the Automatic Lighting Company, as well as a group of Welsbach enterprises.

 Personal life

-Bishop who married Abigail Adams Hancock (1870–1949), niece of Winfield Scott Hancock, in 1891 and had five children.
-They divorced in 1913 in what was an early high-profile divorce.
+Bishop married Abigail Adams Hancock (1870–1949), niece of Winfield Scott Hancock, in 1891 and had five children.
+They divorced in 1913 in what was an early, high-profile divorce.
 Bishop's attorney was Henry Waters Taft, brother of ex-president William Howard Taft.